-- A. Market conditions for resale or disposition. - B. The condition of any improvements. - C. The current and potential zoning, land use, and concurrency issues. - D. Any costs associated with holding the real property for resale. - E. Donor's comments in General Review Parts I and II.

-E. Other considerations specific to the acquisition (see Section 6.2 MinimumStandards for Real Property).
+- A. Market conditions for resale or disposition. - B. The condition of any improvements. - C. The current and potential zoning, land use, and concurrency issues. - D. Any costs associated with holding the real property for resale. - E. Other considerations specific to the acquisition (see Section 6.2 MinimumStandards for Real Property).